About

 Our Impact

-Donors like you provide hope and comfort for thousands of Calgarians – people like Colette.
-This is Colette’s story…
+Donors like you provide hope and comfort for thousands of Calgarians – people like Colette and Rod.
+This is their story…

 Preparing to travel the world, everything was suddenly in jeopardy as a feared nightmare became a reality.
 Colette had become aware of Rod’s memory troubles a few years ago, but the severity didn’t sink in until she was forced to take action after an upsetting event disrupted one of their vacations.